Sienci-Labs/Resources/test-doc-3.md

     - set the post_status as "draft" before going to: pending or publish
     - write a title and excerpt for what the content of the page will be
     - the excerpt shouldn't be over 160 characters
-    - set the knowledge base, section (cat), and tags (these will all be lower-case URLs)
+    - set the knowledge base and section (cat) using the KB section slug
     - write the KBName which is the normal, capitalized version of the knowledge base
     - based on the menu location of the page, set a post date between the post dates of the surrounding pages
     - choose a featured image
+    - add optional tags
     - doing all this, the above text should stay *bolded*